 - CrowdMics allows turns attendees’ phones into wireless microphones, ensuring more participation from everyone, without having to constantly pass a mic around.

 - Glisser is a presentation software that comes with an integrated event analytics platform and audience response system.
 With Glisser, you can send the slides of a presentation straight to the attendees’ devices that breaks the monotony of Powerpoint.
 You can also conduct anonymous polling, collect audience feedback, and compile participant data using secure customised GDPR consent.

 - Loquiz can be used to engage your audience in indoor or outdoor gaming formats, like scavenger hunts, or other strategy-based and adventure games.
-The framework allows customizing of map layers, language, colours, hints, difficulty timers, QR activations and more.
+The framework allows customising of map layers, language, colours, hints, difficulty timers, QR activations and more.

-While the software and tools above can help you avert common pitfalls of event management, nothing is a hundred percent reliable.
-In the end, always remember that even with the most amazing speakers or entertainment line-up, a myriad numbers of things might not go the way you planned.
+While the software and tools above can help you avert common pitfalls of event management, nothing is a hundred per cent reliable.
+In the end, always remember that even with the most amazing speakers or entertainment line-up, a myriad of things might not go the way you planned.
 Focus on making the best of anything unpredictable that comes your way, and move along to the next thing.